Theys96/OpenGL_2/README.md

+# OpenGL_1
+### Computer Graphics assignment in OpenGL

+For this exercise we implemented the rendering of a predefined cube and pyramid and a sphere from an .obj file.

+### Alterations and choices

-The object translations are a bit altered, to:
+* The object translations are a bit altered to make better use of the entire viewing screen, to:

-cube: (2,-1.5,-6);
+    * cube: (2,-1.5,-6)
-pyramid: (-2,-0.5,-6);
+    * pyramid: (-2,-0.5,-6)
-sphere: (0,4,-15);
+    * sphere: (0,4,-15)

-We have added and used the classes polygon and multipolygon.
+* We have added and used several abastraction classes in the refactoring process of the application.
-The polygon class represents a single triangular polygon, while multipolygon represents a single shape by holding non-duplicate vertex coordinates and defining its polygon object members by the index numbers of these non-duplicate vertices.
-RBG values correspond with XYZ values respectively.
+* The colors are directly derived from the original unit positions, XYZ for RGB respectively.
+* Scrolling can be used to control scaling.